tanmoysr/Data_Scrapping/README.md

 Run the get_tweets.py

 ## Scrapping from Zillow
-This code (get_zillow.py) helps to scrap data from Zillow if the address is available.
+This code, [get_zillow.py](get_zillow.py) helps to scrap data from Zillow if the address is available.

 ### Dependencies
 Install the following libraries.